whitrang/jiralite/README.md

 - Error handling with try/catch blocks
 - Access control verification in all API functions
 - Soft delete pattern for data persistence

+## Known Limitations & Future Plans

+### Authentication

+**Required Feature**: Email/Password + Google OAuth

+**Current Implementation**: Email/Password authentication only

+**Workaround**: To ensure easy testing and demonstration, we provide pre-configured test accounts directly on the login page with different roles (Owner, Admin, Member).
+Users can instantly test the application without going through the full registration process.

+### AI Features

+**Required Feature**: AI-powered functionalities

+**Status**: Not implemented due to time constraints

+**Planned Features** (if we had more time):

+1. **AI Auto-Categorization** – Automatically assigns labels, priority, and status based on the issue title and description.

+2. **Natural Language Issue Creation** – Users can create issues by typing commands like "Create a bug for the login error," and AI fills in all fields.

+3. **AI Summaries** – Generates short summaries or TL;DR for long issue descriptions or comment threads.

+4. **Duplicate Issue Detection** – Detects and suggests existing similar issues using semantic search and embeddings.

+5. **Sprint & Backlog Insights** – Analyzes all issues to produce automated reports, highlight bottlenecks, and suggest next priorities.

 ## License